jeeanribeiro/jeeanribeiro/README.md

 I'm a passionate Software Engineer, front-end specialist and blockchain enthusiast.

-Actually learning blockchain technologies (Ethereum and Cardano dApps development).
+Actually learning blockchain technologies (Ethereum dApps development).

 I like to travel, learn new things and have an active mind and body.